Automotivated/development/README.md

 #### 1.5 Logging in into the containers
 Mostly we should login to the php container for example, run the `bin/console` or `composer` commands
-If you didn't choose your own namespacing for the project with the `-p` operator, then the following command should do it:
-> We're working on creating a command to do this automatically.

 ```
-docker exec -it devenv_php_1 /bin/sh
+/bin/sh run.sh ssh
 ```

-If however you changed the project name, then replace `<container>` with your own project name followed by _php_1
+You can always use the docker commands, therefore replace `<container>` with your own project name followed by _php_1 (if you want to login to the php container)

 ```
 docker exec -it <container> /bin/sh